oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

 Agencies that implement the blueprint at a Protected level will need to configure some components differently to enable connectivity to supporting systems.

-Components that transfer Protected information outside of an agency's environment include:
+Components that transfer Protected information outside of an organisations environment include:

 - a GovLink mail gateway
 - Information management and protection